jacobemanuel/embodiment-lab/README.md

 Access is enforced via Supabase Auth and role checks in `src/lib/permissions.ts`.

+## Eligibility

+- **18+ only**: the consent checkbox explicitly requires participants to confirm they are at least 18.

 ## Admin + owner toolkit (what you actually get)

 - Live sessions table with status, flags, validation state